 Out of a Coronet composed of four Roses Argent barbed and seeded proper and as many Roseleaves Or set alternately on a Circlet Gold a Mount Vert thereon a Pashcal Lamb proper.

 On either side a Camel Erminois gorged with a Collar Azure charged with a Rose Argent barbed and seeded proper.

 "Concordia Parvae Res Crescunt" (With harmony small things flourish).
 These Arms are displayed over the fireplace in the Small Hall and on the Entrance Porch pediment, both carved by Dick Reid, York ’s distinguished wood and stone carver, in 1963 and 1998 respectively.

-The reason why the supporters are camels is because St John the Baptist wore a garment of camel hair.
+The Pascal Lamb is one of the symbols of the Company's Patron Saint, St John the Baptist (Saints Day 24th June).
+One theory why the supporters are camels is because St John the Baptist wore a garment of camel hair.
 The tent depicted on the lower part of the Arms is a Pavilioners tent which were made by tailors for use in jousting sessions.

 As the Company did not have its own Arms until 1963, the arms of others are displayed in the Hall.
 The oldest is over the Fireplace in the Great Hall and shows the Armorial Bearings of the London Drapers Company, painted on wood before 1668.
 Frequently repainted, but restored in 1978 to its original by the removal of three complete layers of paint.

 The Arms of the London Company of Merchant Taylors are depicted in stained glass in the two windows in the Small Hall, both by Henry Gyles the famous York glass painter and also in the 1887 stone carvingnow set in the forecourt’s boundary wall to the left of the entrance door.